bahim22/work/Docs2/AplusQues.md

     1. The DHCP client auto self-configures IP address & subnet mask if DHCP server isn't available by using APIPA (automatic private IP Addressing).
     1. Range from 169.254.0.1 - 169.254.255.254 & default class B subnet mask of 255.255.0.0.
 It then sends a broadcast to ensure that other PC's aren't using the address it chose.
 4. Avoid low RF signal issues by using non-overlapping channels (1,6,11)
-5. CAT5 trasmits data >= 100 Mbps at distances of 100 meters
+5. CAT5 transmits data >= 100 Mbps at distances of 100 meters
-6. Crossover cable can be used to make connection from 2 hubs, 2 swtiches, 2 routers, hub to switch, or computer to router
+6. Crossover cable can be used to make connection from 2 hubs, 2 switches, 2 routers, hub to switch, or computer to router
 7. Bluetooth: a discovery and authentication process that validates the communication link
 8. wake-on-LAN will allow sleeping computer to power on when job is sent
 9. DHCP (Dynamic Host Config Protocol) server can auto configure parameters needed by NIC when computer first boots & enables central management of IP address allocation